-- 3 tsp vegetable oil
+- 3 teaspoon vegetable oil

-- 1/2 cup confectioner's sugar
+- ½ cup powdered sugar

 - 2-4 tbs heavy cream or milk

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

 - If your donut pan has only 6 wells like mine, repeat the above steps and re-grease the pan for the next batch.
-You may even want to rinse the pan in between batches, but that's optional.